NewcastleRacingAI/nrai_perception/README.md

 pip3 install -e .[standalone]
 ```

+> [!NOTE]
+> If you are having issues during the installation, consider removing the `-e` flag, or adding the `--user` flag.

-All changes you make to the package will be effective immediately, without the need of reinstalling it.
+All changes you make to the package will be effective immediately, without the need of reinstalling it (provided you are using the `-e` flag).

 ### Use